 The opposite of Thor was Freyr, the god of fertility.
 He was a peaceful farmer.
 His mount was the gold-coloured boar Gyllenborste.
 Sometimes Freyr went on long journeys in Yggdrasil, traveling on Skidbladnir, a ship which was capable of moving on land as well as on water.

 On a branch of the world tree lay Midgard, the home of the humans (including the Vikings themselves).
 The rough bark gave rise to mountains and valleys, the dew was seas and lakes, and the moss formed vast forests.

 Below Midgard lay the underworld including Niflheim, the realm of the dead.
 Niflheim was ruled by the goddess Hel.
 On the outermost part of the branches, goblins and dwarves lived.

 The giants were the worst enemies of the gods.
 They lived in Utgard, at the edge of the world, in a place called Jotunhem.
 There are many stories of the battles between gods and giants.

 A giant called Loki was allowed to live in Asgard.
-He was clever but treacherous and helped the gods as well as caused them trouble.
-Loki had three children: the Midgard Serpent, a sea monster, the Fenris Wolf, a large, malicious wolf, and Hel, the goddess of death.
+He was clever but treacherous, both helping the gods and causing them trouble.
+Loki had three children: the Midgard Serpent, a sea monster, Fenris, a large, monstrous wolf, and Hel, the goddess of death.

 The three roots

-The ash three had three roots, each gathering nutrients from a well.
+The ash tree had three roots, each gathering nutrients from a well.
 The dragon Nidhögg gnawed on one of the roots.
 By another one lived a kind old giant called Mimer.
 He knew everything that had happened and everything that would happen.
 By the third one lived the norns.
-They were goddesses of fate and decided over the life and death of all living creatures.
+They were goddesses of fate and determined the life and death of all living creatures.